Over 50 years of experience

 As a special branch, the club held theory classes at CLI classrooms, followed by pool work at IRB.
-But in those days it took rather longer to learn to dive in those days.
-There was an intake of up forty new members every September, but if you missed the starting date, you would have to wait a year to learn to dive!
-The first three months were spent snorkelling in the pool.
-The dive kit only came out in January.
-By the end of the following season the new member would hope to be qualified as a Novice Diver (the equivalent of today’s Ocean Diver).
+But in those days it took rather longer to learn to dive.
+There was an intake of up to 40 new members every September, so if you missed the start date, you would have to wait another year to learn to dive!
+The first three months were spent snorkelling in the pool and the dive kit only came out in January.
+By the end of the following season, the new member would hope to be qualified as a Novice Diver (the equivalent of today’s Ocean Diver).

 The club struggled for a while in the early-1990s after losing its primary source of students and members from the old Institute.
 By the mid-1990s membership fell to a low of 33.
-A five year recovery plan, achieved in only three years, saw the branch increase in size to over 100 members with one of the largest training and diving programmes in the UK.
+A five-year recovery plan, achieved in only three years, saw the branch increase in size to over 100 members with one of the largest training and diving programmes in the UK.
 This success story resulted in the club being awarded the Spotlight Award in 1998 and the Heinke Trophy in 1999.
-This is BSACs premier award, presented to the club judged to have done the most to further the interests of its members and of BSAC.

-Since then, Clidive have focused on keeping our club size stable, our finances robust and, most importantly, running an exceptional dive and training programme for our members.
-In 2009, in our fortieth year, we undertook several expeditions, including one to Shetland which was truly ground-breaking.
-That year we were presented with the Peter Small Jubilee Trust Award for the most worthwhile and ambitious BSAC Project conducted in British waters, as well as a BSAC expeditionary grant.
+In 2009, our 40th year, we undertook several expeditions, including one to Shetland that was truly ground-breaking.
+That year we were presented with the Peter Small Jubilee Trust Award for the most worthwhile and ambitious BSAC project conducted in British waters, as well as a BSAC expeditionary grant.
 This gave us the platform for a successful submission for the 2010 Heinke Trophy.